Latest Alien Worlds (TLM) News Update

 Alien Worlds' development continues with these milestones:

-1. Mayhem Game Launch (Q1 2025) – A turn-based tactical shooter launching on mobile app stores, introducing customizable soldiers.
+2. Mayhem Game Launch (Q1 2025) – A turn-based tactical shooter launching on mobile app stores, introducing customizable soldiers based on Alien Worlds races.

-2. Siege Worlds Game Launch (Q1 2025) – A first-person shooter on Steam that integrates Alien Worlds NFTs for power-ups and bonuses.
+3. Siege Worlds Game Launch (Q1 2025) – A first-person shooter on Steam where players use Alien Worlds NFTs for power-ups and bonuses.

-4. Alien Legends Game (2025) – A lore-driven strategy game where players hire, train, and battle fighters across the Alien Worlds planets.
+4. Alien Legends Game (2025) – A lore-driven strategy game where players recruit, train, and battle fighters; currently in development.

 Deep Dive

-Overview: Mayhem is a turn-based tactical shooter set to launch on the App Store and Google Play in Q1 2025 (Alien Worlds).
-It introduces the Alien Worlds races as customizable soldiers for the first time, allowing players to equip unique armor, weapons, and abilities tied to their race's lore.
-This represents a major step in making the game's narrative interactive.
+Overview: Mayhem is a turn-based tactical shooter set to launch on the App Store and Google Play.
+It introduces the Alien Worlds races as customizable soldiers for the first time, allowing players to equip unique armor and weapons tied to the game's lore (Alien Worlds).

 4. Alien Legends Game (2025)